ahmedhamed1986/StoreFrontBackend/README.md

 example: '/products/2'

 c.
-POST '/products' this will enables you to create new product (you will need to enter token). you must enter the "name", "prcie" to succeufully creaete the prodcut, and optionally you can enter the "category" if you want.
+POST '/products' this will enables you to create new product (you will need to enter token). you must enter the "name", "prcie" to succeufully create the prodcut, and optionally you can enter the "category" if you want.

 #### 3- Orders endpoint
 a.
 GET '/orders/:id' this will show all the orders that relate to certain user, using the user id.